-Ferrets are also highly social creatures who make friends quickly with their curious personalities.
+Ferrets are also highly social creatures that make friends quickly thanks to their curious personalities.
 They love to be in on all the happenings around the house, so they will acclimate very well to almost any lifestyle.

 Because they are so chipper, they also make terrific first-time pets for responsible children.

 Many animals use cuddling as a love language shared between them and their family members.
 Physical affection is a huge deal, even in the animal kingdom.

 Even though ferrets can be adorable little cuddlers, good luck getting them to settle down.
 These critters want to romp around more than anything else, so be ready for next to no downtime.

 If you go into the purchase thinking you’re bringing home a lazy lap pet, you’ll be sorely mistaken.
 These critters are super high energy with a love for shredding and biting.